Rajveer-1234/NASSCOMM-VSD-Soc-Design-Program/README.md

 RISC-V is an open-source, modular, and extensible instruction set architecture (ISA) based on reduced instruction set computing (RISC) principles, allowing designers to create custom processors for various applications, from embedded systems to high-performance computing.
 RISC-V architecture allows designers to customize and build their processor in a way that's tailored to their target end applications.
 An Instruction Set Architecture (ISA) is the interface between hardware (processor) and software (programs).
 It defines the set of instructions, registers, data types, memory access methods, and execution model that a processor can execute.
 <img src="https://github.com/Rajveer-1234/NASSCOMM-VSD-Soc-Design-Program/blob/main/Images/RISC-V.png"/>

+### From Software Applications to Hardware
+This image gives a overview that actually how software apps comunicate with hardware
 <img src="https://github.com/Rajveer-1234/NASSCOMM-VSD-Soc-Design-Program/blob/main/Images/Software%20Applications.png"/>